 The commercialization of OCREVUS does not impact the percentage of the co-promotion profits we receive for RITUXAN or GAZYVA.
-Genentech is solely responsible for development and commercialization of OCREVUS, a humanized anti-CD20 monoclonal antibody, and funding future costs.
+Genentech is solely responsible for development and commercialization of OCREVUS and funding future costs.
 OCREVUS royalty revenues were based on our estimates from third party and market research data of OCREVUS sales occurring during the corresponding period.
 Differences between actual and estimated royalty revenues will be adjusted for in the period in which they become known, which is expected to be the following quarter.